Home blood pressure monitoring can be a really useful way of seeing what your blood pressure is like in your daily life.

 You don’t need to choose an expensive machine.
 All you need to measure your blood pressure correctly is a monitor that’s clinically validated, and a pen and paper to record your readings.
 Extra features can be helpful but they are not necessary, so choose a monitor that you can afford.

-Check with your doctor that you know how to use it
+Check with a health professional that you know how to use it

-It’s a good idea to bring your monitor to your clinic appointment so that your doctor or nurse can check that it’s accurate, the cuff fits, and you know how to use it.
+All blood pressure monitors come with simple, clear instructions on how to use them, but if you're still not sure then for the first time that you use your blood pressure monitor only, you may like to bring your monitor to your clinic appointment so that your doctor or nurse can check that it’s accurate, the cuff fits, and you know how to use it.
 They can help you if you’re not sure.
+You can also watch our video on home blood pressure monitoring.

 Where can you buy a blood pressure monitor?

 You can buy blood pressure monitors directly from the manufacturer, from many local pharmacies (you may want to get in touch with your pharmacy to ask if they sell blood pressure monitors), from pharmacies such as Boots and Lloyds Pharmacy either online or in large branches, or online from retailers such as Amazon and John Lewis.

 Blood Pressure UK no longer sell blood pressure monitors and we don't recommend any particular companies or models.